Rethinking Direct Preference Optimization in Diffusion Models: Method

-In standard diffusion model training, recent studies~\cite{choi2022p2,Hu2024Debias} have found that the model's training dynamics differ across timesteps.
-For example, Yu et al.~\cite{Hu2024Debias} showed that as the model loss in Eq. \ref{eq:loss-dm} is significantly imbalanced across timesteps (Figure \ref{fig:timestep_balance} (a)), using a constant $\lambda(t)$ can cause the model to fail in learning to denoise early-timestep samples.
+Despite the benefits of our reference update method, we find that the learned preference signal is unevenly distributed across diffusion timesteps.
+This leads to suboptimal alignment, particularly in early steps where semantic structures are formed~\cite{balaji2022ediff, wang2024first}.
+In fact, several diffusion training studies \cite{Hu2024Debias, choi2022p2} discovered that optimization is more difficult in early timesteps and emphasizing these steps improves the output quality (Figure~\ref{fig:timestep_balance}(a)).

-This imbalance problem is also present in our preference optimization setting.
-To observe this, we conducted a simple analysis.
-We utilize the model trained with our reference update policy and plot the average scale of implicit reward $r_t(\x_0)$.
-We divide the timestep range $[0, T]$ into 10 intervals and randomly sample 500 image pairs from the Pick-a-Pic v2~\cite{kirstain2023pick} validation set for each interval.
-As demonstrated in Figure~\ref{fig:timestep_balance} (b), the scale of $r_t(\x_0)$ is also imbalanced.
-To facilitate preference optimization in the earlier timesteps, we must address this reward scale imbalance problem.
+In the preference optimization setting, we observe a similar trend during our exploration.
+To investigate this, we analyze the implicit reward $r_t(\x_t)$ using a model trained with our reference update strategy.
+We randomly sample 5,000 image pairs from the Pick-a-Pic v2 validation set~\cite{kirstain2023pick} and compute both the average scale of implicit reward and preference accuracy (the number of cases where $r_t(\x_t^w)$ is greater than $r_t(\x_t^l)$) across 10 evenly partitioned intervals $[0, T]$.

-\textbf{Oversampling.} First, we adopt a sampling approach proposed by Yang et al.~\cite{yang2024dense}.
-Instead of sampling $t$ from a uniform distribution as in Eq. \ref{eq:loss-dpo}, this approach samples $t$ from a categorical distribution $\text{Cat}({\gamma^t})$ with the probability vector $\{ \gamma^t / \sum_{t'} \gamma^{t'} \}$, where $\gamma \in [0,1]$.
-This approach tackles the imbalance problem by oversampling timesteps where the reward scale is small.

-\textbf{Reward Scale Scheduling.} However, we empirically find that the sampling approach alone is not sufficient to adequately mitigate the scale imbalance problem (Section \ref{sec:ablation}).
-We introduce a scale schedule to weight the implicit reward, directly compensating for the imbalance.
-While Eq. \ref{eq:loss-dpo} already presents the weighting schedule $\lambda(t)$, it has been ignored in previous works and treated as a constant~\cite{wallace2024diffusion, zhu2025dspo}.
-We design $\lambda(t)$ to decrease over timesteps to balance the small scale in the earlier timesteps.
-However, $\lambda(t)$ also controls the implicit KL regularization $\beta$, assigning too small values for $\lambda(t)$ in later timesteps can lead to model degeneration.
-To address this, we must upper-bound $\lambda(t)$ with a sufficiently large value.
-Specifically, we define $\lambda(t) = 1+ \alpha \cdot \text{norm}(1/\sqrt{SNR(t)})$, where $SNR(t)$ denotes the signal-to-noise ratio, $\text{norm}(\cdot)$ indicates the normalization operator over time, and $\alpha> 0$ is a hyperparameter for scale range.
-We plot this schedule in Figure~\ref{fig:timestep_balance} (c), comparing it with the constant schedule.

-In summary, our method consists of the stabilized reference model update strategy, skewed timestep sampling, and timestep-aware reward scale control.
-We also note that our method can be applied to other variants of preference optimization methods that utilize reference models and corresponding regularization coefficients.
-In the next section, we investigate how our method can benefit various preference optimization algorithms, including Diffusion-DPO~\cite{wallace2024diffusion}, Diffusion-KTO~\cite{lialigning}, and DSPO~\cite{zhu2025dspo}.